 Like I said, this imli ki chutney works as a topping sauce or a dipping sauce with a LOT of snacks and mains.
 Here are some ideas:

-- With mix chaats like Papri Chaat (shown below)
+- With mix chaats like Papri Chaat (mix chickpea, veggies and yogurt)

 - Perfect to pair with bbqs like chicken tikka etc

-- I would totally give this as favors to my non-desi folks to try it out.
+- I would totally give this as favor to my non-desi folks to try it out.

 Sweet Tamarind Chutney